Cowboys Are Frequently, Secretly Fond of Each Other: Reception

 Nelson's version of the song is his highest charting solo single since his 1984 duet with Julio Iglesias, "To All the Girls I've Loved Before" (number 5), debuting at number 52 on the Billboard Hot 100 chart, which Nelson last appeared on with the Toby Keith duet "Beer for My Horses".
 The song was also well received by critics.
 Pitchfork Media's Stephen M. Deusner rated the song four out of four stars despite calling it "even more of a stunt than his reggae album" (2005's Countryman).
-Saying that the song sounds written by Nelson, and that his performance raises the piece above the level of a cheap gag, he felt that it adds "a whole new level of complexity to the outlaw mythology Willie helped to cultivate in the 70s."
+Saying that the song sounds like it was written by Nelson, and that his performance raises the piece above the level of a cheap gag, he felt that it adds "a whole new level of complexity to the outlaw mythology Willie helped to cultivate in the 70s."

 Nelson also says that he has received very few negative reactions:

 Every now and then somebody might get a little offended.
 It's got bad language in it, so I just don't do it in my shows.
 Anybody wants to hear it can hear it on iTunes.
 But you know people are listenin' to it, likin' it.
 Every now and then somebody don't like it, but that's okay.
 Similar to years ago, when the hippie thing come out and I started growin' my hair and puttin' the earring in, I got a little flak here and there.

 However, some sources speculate about the potential success and reception of the song.
 Nelson explains that he didn't think "it took a lot of balls to put the song out", saying, "first of all, I didn't think anybody would play it.
 I didn't think it would get on the air, but sure enough it did", though not on country stations: "Oh no, they're not gonna play it".

 WXBX, a country station in Johnson City, Tennessee, devoted one morning show to a listener discussion of Nelson's release, concluding that "the audience was disappointed in [Nelson]" and, as Nelson thought, that they "probably wouldn't be interested in much airplay".
 PlanetOut offered the opinion that Nelson's fan base is secure and broad enough (including "hippies, rednecks and outlaws young and old") to take risks with LGBT-themed songs and soundtracks, while the WXBX station manager pointed out that Nelson has not been a mainstream country star for a while.
 Nelson's broad audience, and part of the appeal of the song, may be that "Willie speaks his mind about any subject ...
 That's one of those things that has made him so endearing to so many generations of fans".